BenjaminCoupry/the-MAD-project/README.md

 ## File details
 This section describes the purpose and usage of each file in the dataset.

-This document describes the purpose and usage of each file in the dataset.

 ### Scanner Data (`scan/`)